Balbal - a stone statue depicting a human figure

 Description

-A monument in the form of a human figure carved from stone, common during the ancient Turkic period.
-Found throughout all regions of the Kazakh steppe.
-The earliest balbals date back to the ancient Saka era, although researchers attribute their widespread cultural development to the Turkic period.
+VI-IX centuries.
+A monument in the form of a stone-carved human figure, widespread in the ancient Turkic era.
+It is found in all regions of the Kazakh steppe.
+The earliest balbals date back to the ancient Saka era, although researchers attribute their broad cultural development to the Turkic era.

 It is carved in the shape of a standing man from a large rectangular stone.
-On the front side of the stone is a carving of a face of Mongolian origin - a mustached man with closed eyes.
+On the front side of the stone, a face of Mongolian origin is sculpted - that of a mustachioed man with closed eyes.

-Brought from the village of Lugovoe, Kerbulak District, Zhetysu region.
+Brought from the village of Lugovoye in the Kerbulak District of the Jetysu Region.

 Height - 200 cm, width – 34 cm, thickness - 30 cm.